gaiaPeste/Bridgerton_Group8/methodology.md

 </ol>
 <ol>
 4.	<strong><a href="https://github.com" target="_blank" rel="noopener noreferrer">GitHub</a></strong> <br>
 GitHub is a web-based platform for version control and collaboration.
-It lets developers store and manage code using Git, track changes, and work together on software projects..
+It lets developers store and manage code using Git, track changes, and work together on software projects.
 </ol>
 <br><br>